How to make Grilled Mahi-Mahi with Caponata – A Restaurant Style Dish

 Serve this up with your favorite side dish, and enjoy a delicious restaurant style meal in the comfort of your own home, for a fraction of the cost.

-- 1 medium eggplant peeled grilled, small dice
+- 1 medium eggplant peeled then grilled cut into small dice

-- 1 small zucchini sliced longway grilled , small dice
+- 1 small zucchini sliced longway then grilled and cut into small dice

 - 1/2 cup of assorted pitted olives small dice